purpose of this Chapter is not to give a potted History of the AGA from

 My first personal recollection of an AGA takes me back to where I was born in Spicer Road, Exeter.
 From a very early age I remember a solid fuel AGA in the kitchen and it seems it survived new ownership and remained in situ up until 2007.
 In this year the property became vacant and was put up for sale - I was fortunate in persuading the Estate Agent to give me an opportunity to view the house and gardens and I was amazed to find that the interior hadn't changed all that much with the passing of time - the colour picture (a bit fuzzy I'm afraid) is of the AGA some sixty years or so from when I first recall it - the only modification was that it had been converted, I believe, to operate on Mains Gas.
 It may still be there.

-cousin Michael gets a mention here, he was a died in the wool AGA
+My cousin Michael gets a mention here, he was a died in

-salesman, he had been with AGA before joining Garton & King and he
+the wool AGA salesman, he had been with AGA before joining Garton &

-is pictured here with Mr Tapp in the upstairs Showroom in the North
+King and he is pictured here with Mr Tapp in the upstairs Showroom in

 Holladay, assisted by his son Michael, continued to manage the Showroom